 While direct mail has higher production, printing and postage costs, its stronger engagement does offset some of that.

-Some data suggests that the average ROI from direct mail campaigns is 29:1, meaning for every £1 spent, £29 can be expected in return in revenue.
+Some data suggests that the average ROI from direct mail campaigns remains strong at an ROI of £3.90 for every £1 spent for cold direct mail and £2.90 for every £1 spent on door drops.
 That said, email remains much cheaper per send, so for mass, low-value communications it still often wins on cost efficiency.
+However, when you factor in the postal discounts available for bulk mailings, the ROI gap for physical mail becomes even more attractive for mid-to-large scale businesses.

 Cost per Acquisition & Efficiency